 With the brand not big on fashion trends, expect to find timeless pieces such as cashmere sweaters, Italian shoes and Peruvian Pima cotton tees that you’ll wear for years to come.

 Founded in 2000 by Fokke de Jong in Amsterdam, Suitsupply define themselves as: “Straight, to the point, and still personal.
 Fast and effective.
 Mixing craftsmanship and flair.”
-And when you’re able to pick up an Italian Pure Wool Super 110s suit – impeccably cut we might add – for just £299, it’s hard to argue.
+And when you’re able to pick up an Italian Pure Wool Super 110s suit – impeccably cut we might add – for just £299, it’s hard to dispute the claim.

-Arguably one of the best smart casual brands on the planet right now, expect to find razor-sharp tailoring, exquisite overcoats and refined everyday staples crafted from the finest fabrics sourced from world-renowned mills such as Italy’s Vitale Barberis Canonico and Ormezzano.
+Arguably one of the best smart casual brands on the planet, expect to find razor-sharp tailoring, exquisite overcoats and refined everyday staples crafted from fabrics sourced from world-renowned mills such as Italy’s Vitale Barberis Canonico and Ormezzano.

 We can’t argue that a Suitsupply suit will ever trump a bespoke suit from Savile Row, or that an Everlane button-down will trump the types of shirt you’d find at Turnbull & Asser for quality.
 Nor will any DTC footwear brand likely dislodge the Northampton shoemakers from their thrones.
 But the rise of direct-to-consumer brands has ensured increased competition and choice (never a bad thing for the consumer) while also offering a clear focus on quality, transparency and social responsibility.
 For those on a budget or who are looking to branch out from the mainstream, you won’t be disappointed.